 Lift and lifting equipment safety standard

-The safety of our customers, colleagues and contractors is at the heart of all we do.
-We are committed to ensuring that arrangements to service and maintain lifts in common areas and customers homes are delivered consistently to this standard, while meeting all regulation as an absolute minimum and best practice where appropriate.
+The safety of our residents, staff and contractors is at the heart of all we do.
+We are committed to ensuring that arrangements to service and maintain lifts in common areas and residents homes are delivered consistently to this standard, while meeting all regulation as an absolute minimum and best practice where appropriate.

 This is our standard:

 1. We have one person, our Head of Property Compliance (delegated The Responsible Person), who has overall responsibility for ensuring that lifts